 These Guidelines are applicable to the subsidiaries of the Company.
 "Subsidiaries" in the preceding paragraph refers to other companies in which the Company directly holds over 50% of shares with voting rights or total capital, or over half of all directors are directly appointed by the Company.

 Article 4 (Applicability)

-These Guidelines are applicable to new or renewal applications received by the subsidiaries.
+These Guidelines are applicable to new or renewal applications received by the subsidiaries, and the businesses categories include lending, investment, trust fund, and insurance underwriting.